sscpac/statick/GUIDE.md

 ## Plugins

-Plugins allow you to implement file discovery or use tools that aren't provided builtin with Statick.
+Plugins allow you to implement file discovery, use tools, or output in formats/to locations that aren't provided builtin with Statick.

 Plugins consist of both a Python file and a `yapsy` file.
 For a description of how yapsy works, check out the [documentation](http://yapsy.sourceforge.net/).